Bass Day 2019

 Paul Robinson is professor emeritus of double bass at The Ohio State University, where he taught for 39 years.
 He was a member of the ProMusica Chamber Orchestra for 30 years and is a former member of the Kennedy Center Opera House Orchestra and the United States Navy Band in Washington, DC.
-He has performed in over 30 CD/vinyl recordings and has performed for NBC television specials with such guests as Bob Hope, Sammy Davis, Jr., Lauren Bacall, Jack Benny and Lucille Ball.
 He is a founding member of the Contemporary Music Forum in Washington, DC and has performed in venues such as The White House and Carnegie Hall.
 He has performed, conducted a variety of workshops, or delivered presentations in Canada, England, Scotland, France, Germany, Austria, Hungary, Brazil and throughout the United States.

 Garry Wasserman, assistant professor of bass at Ohio University–Athens, performs as an associate member with the Columbus Symphony, co-principal bass with the New Albany Symphony, and maintains a teaching studio in Columbus.
 He has held playing positions with the Florida Philharmonic, Harrisburg Symphony, Hong Kong Philharmonic, Indianapolis Symphony (substitute), and as principal solo bass with the Columbus Bach Ensemble.
 He has held teaching positions at Blue Lake Fine Arts Camp, Anderson (IN) University and Penn State University, and continues to maintain ties with the Indianapolis music scene.
 He has judged at OMEA adjudicated events and has taught orchestral bass repertoire classes at Ohio State.